Lane-Keeping Control of Autonomous Vehicles Through a Soft-Constrained Iterative LQR: Soft-CILQR Algorithm

 where the Hessian matrix ${\bf H}\tilde J\left( {{\bf e}_i } \right) \succ 0$.
 The aforementioned procedures for the computation of the optimal state, control, and slack variables constitute the basis of the proposed soft-CILQR optimizer.

-In summary, the main innovation aspect of the soft-CILQR algorithm is that it incorporates slack variables into the framework of the CILQR algorithm.
-This constraint-softening approach facilitates the achievement of control stability and preserves the high computation efficiency of the CILQR algorithm in real-time applications.
-The method used in the soft-CILQR algorithm to calculate the upper bound of the prediction horizon ${\bar N}$ is described in the following section.
+In summary, the main innovative aspect of the soft-CILQR algorithm is that it incorporates slack variables into the framework of the CILQR algorithm.
+This constraint-softening approach facilitates the achievement of control stability while preserving the high computational efficiency of the CILQR algorithm in real-time applications.
+The method used in the soft-CILQR algorithm to calculate the upper bound of the prediction horizon ${\bar N}$ is presented in the following section.
+Note that, the continuous cost $J_{cc}$ (16) is not included in Problem 2 in this study.
+The CILQR algorithm incorporating $J_{cc}$ is denoted as CILQR-cc throughout the paper.